mcosovic/JuliaGrid.jl/docs/src/manual/badDataAnalysis.md

 ## [Largest Normalized Residual Test](@id ResidualTestManual)
 The largest normalized residual test identifies bad data based on a predefined threshold.
 Specifically, if the largest normalized residual exceeds the threshold, the corresponding measurement is flagged as bad data, marked as out of service within the `Measurement` type, and removed from the state estimation model.
 This allows users to solve the state estimation problem immediately without rebuilding the state estimation model.

+When computing the residual covariance diagonal, JuliaGrid reuses the factorization from the WLS estimator when possible.
+In particular, `LU` and `LL` reuse the existing sparse LU or Cholesky factorization, respectively.
+For other WLS factorization choices, JuliaGrid attempts a local Cholesky factorization of the gain matrix and falls back to sparse LU if needed.

 !!! note "Info"
     Readers can refer to the [Largest Normalized Residual Test](@ref ResidualTestTutorials) tutorial for implementation insights.